 Scientists are still trying to predict what the correct recipe for Bulletproof® Coffee would have done for Bach’s music.
 It turns out that you will have a very different experience when you try the carefully engineered recipe vs. the various “modifications” made by well-meaning experimenters.
 This post will explain what modifications will lessen the recipe’s effects, and which are safe.

 Let’s face it – a creamy cup of coffee tastes good with almost any kind of fat mixed into it.
 This is precisely why we have the Frappuccino health monstrosity with bad fats and low quality coffee.
-You can mix any fat (except fish oil, gross) with any street grade coffee to make a drink that tastes great, but it doesn’t quite clear up a foggy head or bulging stomach.
-In fact, there are many recipes, such as the “Fatty Coffee” recipe, that promote using butter and other fats in coffee (as opposed to using crappy coffee creamer) as beneficial to our health.
-Although there is nothing wrong with these type of recipes, there is a lot of confusion among the huge variety of recipes claiming to be Bulletproof™ but are not made using the Bulletproof Coffee recipe, ingredients, and process.
-The purpose of this post is not to “call out” any one recipe, but instead to explain the differences between the Bulletproof Coffee recipe and other various recipes.
+You can mix any fat (except fish oil, gross) with any street grade coffee to make a drink that tastes ok, but it doesn’t quite clear up a foggy head or bulging stomach.
+In fact, there are many copycat recipes that promote using butter or other fats in coffee (as opposed to using crappy coffee creamer) as beneficial to our health.
+There is nothing inherently wrong with these types of recipes, except that they don’t work as well for performance.
+There is a lot of confusion among the huge variety of recipes claiming to be Bulletproof™ but are not made using the carefully designed Bulletproof Coffee recipe, ingredients, and process.
+The purpose of this post is to explain the differences between the Bulletproof Coffee method and other various recipes.

 The recipe for Bulletproof Coffee is carefully designed to help promote brain function, end hunger, turn off cravings, and boost energy levels.
 Combined with the Bulletproof® Intermittent Fasting, the Bulletproof Coffee recipe has also turbo charged fat loss for countless people!